Hyperbolic models of transitive topologically Anosov flows in dimension three: Introduction.

-\subsection{Acknowledgements.}
+\subsection{Acknowledgements}

-The results presented in this work are a continuation of previous ones obtained by M. Brunella, C. Bonatti, F. Béguin and B. Yu., and were developed in the course of the PhD thesis of the author.
+The results presented in this work are a continuation of previous ones obtained by M. Brunella, C. Bonatti, F. Béguin and Bin Yu, and were developed in the course of the PhD thesis of the author.
 We are infinitely grateful to C. Bonatti, who has introduced us into these beautiful questions and techniques.
-We also want to thank T. Barbot, F. Béguin, P. Dehornoy, S. Fenley, R. Potrie, F. R. Hertz and B. Yu for many helpful conversations during the preparation of the thesis.
+We also want to thank T. Barbot, F. Béguin, P. Dehornoy, S. Fenley, S. Hozoori, R. Potrie, F. R. Hertz and B. Yu for many helpful conversations during the preparation of this work.